utopia-rise/godot-2.5D-isometric-map-editor/README.md

 All of those are Godot nodes.
 This means you can quickly derive from one, use a tile or a map in several maps, and change an element used in many maps without taking care of editing those maps.
 In other words, this tool is designed for re-usability of assets and easy fix.

+*/!\Disclaimer* This project is still work in progress and not ready for production.

 ## Compatibility